dividedmind/statistics-done-wrong/index.rst

 Dive in.
 Read the whole guide online, or get the `PDF copy
 <StatisticsDoneWrong.pdf>`__ for your tablet or dead tree printing device.

-**New!** The Second Edition of *Statistics Done Wrong* includes :ref:`many changes
-<changelog>`, including new examples, more misconceptions, and a PDF
+**New!** The Second Edition of *Statistics Done Wrong* includes many changes, including new examples, more misconceptions, and a PDF edition.
-edition.
 If you find any errors or typos, or want to suggest other popular misconceptions, :ref:`contact me <contact>`.

 Contents
 --------